mlzarathustra/ondes/TO-DO.md

  - try out the Nyquist multiplier for velocity in WaveGen.velocityMultiplier

  - the dot notation might help also with input levels for the OpAmp.
 If we can label the inputs, then we can give them base/amt settings.
+Or should that only happen on the output?

  - LFO pitch mod (i.e. FM)

  - migrate **level-scale** to the MonoComponent level (so automatically configure for it).
- Note that some components will ignore it (e.g. LFO's)  They can warn about it.
+ Note that some components will ignore it (e.g. LFO's) if level-override is set.
+They can warn about it.

  - add velocity scaling for **op-amp**
  (default: off => velocity-base: 100 velocity-amount: 0)